samw0627/cse15l-lab-reports/labreport2.md

 ### (a) Symptom
 [Here](https://github.com/samw0627/markdown-parse-revisited/blob/974bfe799475872fc8f3fbe259e67e7f659741b4/no-link.md) is the link to the failure inducing input that prompted us to make the change.

-When we tried to read from a program that has an image and a link, this was the original output.
+When we tried to read from a program that has no link inside of the brackets, this was the original output.

 `[this is random text]`